-The study demonstrated statistically significant improvement in AHI in patients with OSA treated with QNEXA for 28 weeks.
-QNEXA-treated patients also experienced significant weight loss, improvements in blood pressure, and overnight blood oxygen saturation.
+The study demonstrated statistically significant improvement in AHI in patients with OSA treated with Qnexa for 28 weeks.
+Patients treated with Qnexa also experienced significant weight loss, improvements in blood pressure, and overnight blood oxygen saturation.

 Sleep apnea is one of the leading co-morbidities associated with obesity and research has shown that weight loss can improve OSA.
-QNEXA treatment was well-tolerated with no serious adverse events reported in the QNEXA arm; the most common side effects were dry mouth, altered taste and sinus infection.
+Qnexa treatment was well-tolerated with no serious adverse events reported in the Qnexa arm; the most common side effects were dry mouth, altered taste and sinus infection.

-QNEXA for Diabetes
+Qnexa for Diabetes